 Currently, the U.S. Bureau of Labor Statistics reports that there's an expected 31% growth in the PA profession in the next ten years.
 So, the Board can expect that we will continue to have growth in PA programs and growth in PA applicants for licensure in California.
-Mr. Grant stated that he feels that it is prescient that the Board, as part of the strategic plan, increase the size of the Board to make a reasonable workload for staff and is pleased to see that these positive changes are coming to fruition, and gave recognition to the Board staff for their hard work in years past.
+Mr. Grant stated that he feels that the Board, as part of the strategic plan, should increase the size of the Board's staff to make a reasonable workload for staff, that he is pleased to see that these positive changes are coming to fruition, and gave recognition to the Board staff for their hard work in years past.

-There are a couple of programs on probation, that can be for any number of reasons, the accrediting body lists probation as not being in compliance with accreditation requirements.
+There are a couple of programs on probation, which can be for any number of reasons, and the accrediting body lists probation as not being in compliance with accreditation requirements.
 There are hundreds of accreditation requirements, and the typical accreditation packet is thousands of pages long.
 Due to this, programs will often have various minor citations.
 Typically, if a program is on probation, there is a significant concern about the program's ability to maintain the educational standard that the accrediting body is requiring.
 Programs usually work very hard to get off probation and there are two programs on probation now.

-In response to Mr. Armenta's question of does Mr. Grant feel that the Board is meeting capacity, and is there anything that the Board should be doing more of, or does the data match up with the trend lines that are expected for the future, Mr. Grant responded that it is important that the Board is not a barrier to licensure or PA practice within the state, and there can be a fine line there.
+In response to Mr. Armenta's question of does Mr. Grant feel that the Board is meeting capacity, and is there anything that the Board should be doing more of, or does the data match up with the trend lines that are expected for the future, Mr. Grant responded that it is important that the Board is not a barrier to licensure or PA practice within the state.
 Therefore, it is important for the Board to continue to work with a professional organization within California, as the Board needs to protect the public, while also preventing from being a barrier to practice.
 Having these numbers available and knowing the health care needs of California, it is important that the Board appropriately staffs the Board and write regulations to make sure that the people that are coming to practice in the state can get in and see patients and do so safely.
-The Board staff has done what they can to license people in a timely manner, getting them out there to practice safely, and ensuring a safe practice of PAs within California and doing what we can to support access to care.

 Dr. Alexander stated that the growth in PA programs is parallel to the growth of the number of students interested in the PA profession.
-Being at University of California, Los Angele (UCLA), Dr. Alexander has seen many pre-med students reconsidering going into medicine from the physician side to looking at the PA programs showing up within the state.
+Being at the University of California, Los Angele (UCLA), Dr. Alexander has seen many pre-med students reconsidering going into medicine from the physician side to looking at the PA programs showing up within the state.